dotemacs/changelog-checker/README.md

 # Changelog Checker GitHub Action

-A GitHub Action that automatically checks if a PR includes updates to `CHANGELOG.md` and suggests appropriate changelog entries using GitHub Models if the updates are missing.
+A GitHub Action that automatically checks if a PR includes updates, via LLM, to `CHANGELOG.md` and suggests appropriate changelog entries using GitHub Models if the updates are missing.

 If the option `break-build: true` is set (by default it's set to `false`), it gives a suggestion for CHANGELOG.md update and fails the